By Molly Erin McCabe, A Kitchen That Works

 Most homeowners today want to remain in their homes as long as physically possible.
 In order to facilitate this desire, home renovations and new construction homes are incorporating more features that enable individuals of varying physical abilities to live comfortably and confidently under one roof.
 Examples of this are enhanced lighting and lighting controls, zero threshold entries, lever handled faucets and door hardware, grab bars and built-in seats in showers, comfort height toilets and first-floor master bedrooms.
 All of these enhancements are available in aesthetically pleasing styles and finishes as well as a variety of price points.

 More and more homes are featuring tile backsplashes in both the kitchen and bathroom rather than backsplashes made from the same material as the countertops.
 These backsplashes allow for the ultimate in self-expression as a small amount of tile (and cost) can render a big bag for one’s proverbial buck and consumers can be confident that their backsplash will not look like their neighbors backsplash.

 Hiding in plain sight.

 No one ever complains that they have too much storage.
-Creative design combined with advancements in cabinetry convenience hardware, is providing homeowners with a wide selection of storage options and easy access to everyday items that provides clutter free countertops and enhanced storage.
+Creative design combined with advancements in cabinetry convenience hardware is providing homeowners with a wide selection of storage options and easy access to everyday items that provide clutter-free countertops and enhanced storage.